yousefelassal/quote-cron/README.md

 > I have often regretted my speech, never my silence.

 > Don't be afraid to go out on a limb.
 That's where the fruit is.

+> Numberless are the worlds wonders, but none more wonderful than man.